- Academic Regulations

 - submitting the same or substantially similar paper or assignment in more than one course without permission of the instructors;

-- The unauthorized use of AI-writing tools or programs, and/or the permitted use of such tools without appropriate attribution or citation;
+- unauthorized use of AI-writing tools or programs, and/or the permitted use of such tools without appropriate attribution or citation;

 - falsification or invention of data;